Diagnosis & Treatment for Ocular Disease in Troy, Luverne, Enterprise and Ozark, AL

 This eye disease only occurs in people who have diabetes.
 The primary symptoms is that retinal blood vessels leak or swell.
 At the start, people don’t usually notice any symptoms, yet a dilated eye exam will uncover the signs.
 An early diagnosis enables early treatment, such as injections or laser surgery.
 Many studies to explore new treatment for diabetic retinopathy are ongoing, and our optometrists keep current with these medical advances.

 At Family Eye Center, we take an aggressive approach to treating eye disease.
-Contact us to book an appointment in our Luverne, Troy, and Enterprise eye care clinics.
+Contact us to book an appointment in our Troy, Luverne, Enterprise and Ozark eye care clinics.